-Hook Island is located in the archipelago of Whitsunday Islands and is actually the second largest one.
-Some of maps drawn previously showing Whitsunday Islands were incorrect and depicted this island as something it really isn’t.
-The truth of the matter is that Hook has a shape similar of Peloponnese in Greece and appears like three fingers pointing downwards.
-Hook houses one classic small resort situated at the tip of third finger.
-In addition, it also has an underwater observatory and the rest of the island which comprises about 95 percent is a national park.
+Hook Island is located in the archipelago of Whitsunday Islands and is the second-largest one.
+Some of the maps drawn previously showing Whitsunday Islands were incorrect and depicted this island as something it isn’t.
+The truth of the matter is that Hook has a shape similar to Peloponnese in Greece and appears like three fingers pointing downwards.
+Hook houses one classic small resort situated at the tip of the third finger.
+Also, it has an underwater observatory and the rest of the island which comprises about 95 percent is a national park.

 Tourism is the main income-earning activity in Hook Island but before tourism development, the island was largely used for logging.
 Traditionally, the Aboriginal people used the trees found here for timber.
 This is well highlighted in the reference account of the diary of Captain Cook.
 The place was also occupied by white settlers which led to the dwindling of the Aboriginal population due to bloodshed and European diseases.
 Since the government started concentrating on the tourism potential of Hook Island, you can hardly see any trace of logging activities on the island.
 A good thing that you should possibly consider seeing is the Nara inlet that has cave paintings of the Aboriginal people.
 You can access this using a boat and it will definitely wow you.